Samsung/tizen-docs/docs/application/native/guides/multimedia/thumbnail-images.md

    You get a BGRA color image.

 > **Note**
+>
-> Since 5.5, if the requested width and height of the thumbnail are bigger than the those of the image, they changes their sizes to those of the image.
+> Since Tizen 5.5, if the requested width and height of the thumbnail are bigger than the image, then the thumbnail size is changed to the image size.

 ## Related Information
 - Dependencies